Maltese Breed Summary

 Friendly, Affectionate, Intelligent and Loving

 These fluffy pooches are actually one of the most ancient toy breeds in the world and can be traced back 2 millennia!
 They have even been drawn and written about during the early eras of Greece, Egypt and Rome.
-The Egyptians believed that these teeny-weeny doggies had the ability to cure ill people, and often placed them next to those that were sick, in the hope that they would help them to recover more quickly.
+The Egyptians believed that these tiny dogs had the ability to cure ill people and often placed them next to those that were sick, in the hope that they would help them to recover quicker.
 However, this rich cultural history still has no beginning, as little is known about when and how this petite guy came about.

 |Kennel Club Group

 |Males 20cm - 25cm, Females 20cm - 23cm

 |Males 1.5kg - 3.6kg, Females 1kg - 3kg

 |Silky, Straight Single Coat

 |White; white with Black Points; White with Lemon Markings

 |Chiari Malformation Syringomyelia; Hereditary Deafness; Acquired Tremor Syndrome; Necrotising Meningoencephalitis; Myxomatous Degeneration of The Mitral Valve; Patent Ductus Arteriosus; Pylonic Stenosis; Portosystemic Shunt; Cataracts; Entropion; Hydrocephalus; Patellar Luxation; Hypothyroidism.

-They are known to excel in contest categories such as agility and tracking.
-They are also a highly intelligent breed, making them easy to both train and teach them tricks – the dog of all trades!
-The size of the Maltese also makes them great for ‘hoomans’ living in apartments, so long as they are taken on brisk walks daily.
-These doggies have been bred as companion dogs, and can sometimes suffer from separation anxiety, so it’s vital that someone is around most of the day.
-It’s also important to consider that because they are so small and delicate, a family with young children is not suitable.
-Overall though, they are a great family pet and will provide you with years of laughter and happiness!
+They are known to excel in contest categories such as agility and tracking and are also a highly intelligent breed, making them easy to both train and teach them tricks.
+The size of the Maltese makes them great for humans living in apartments, so long as they are taken on brisk walks daily.
+These dogs have been bred as companion dogs and can sometimes suffer from separation anxiety, so it’s vital that someone is around most of the day.
+It’s also important to consider that because they are so small and delicate, a family with young children may not be suitable.

 The ancient lineage of the Maltese means that its origins are unclear.
-There are a number of theories.
-Some believe that it came from Malta, and was the result of breeding from Spitz or Spaniel type dogs.
-As Malta sits in what was a central trading location, it then found its way across the seas and into Africa, China and Southeast Asia.
-Based on the fact that the Romans called the dogs Canes Melitiei another theory is that it came from Sicily, and was named after the town of Melita.
+Some believe that it came from Malta and was the result of breeding from Spitz or Spaniel type dogs.
+As Malta sits in what was a central trading location, the Maltese then found its way across the seas and into Africa, China and Southeast Asia.
+Based on the fact that the Romans called the dogs Canes Melitiei, another theory is that it came from Sicily, and was named after the town of Melita.